aws/aws-lambda-dotnet/PowerShell/README.md

 development environment.

 First, we need to set up the correct version of PowerShell.
-AWS Lambda support for PowerShell is based on the cross-platform PowerShell Core 6.0 release.
+AWS Lambda support for PowerShell is based on the cross-platform PowerShell release.
 This means you can develop your Lambda functions for PowerShell on Windows, Linux, or Mac.
-If you don't have this version of PowerShell installed, you can find instructions [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2).
+If you don't have this version of PowerShell installed, you can find instructions [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.4).

 If you are using Visual Studio Code on Windows as your IDE, you need to ensure it's configured for PowerShell Core.
-To learn how to configure Visual Studio Code for PowerShell Core, see the following: https://learn.microsoft.com/en-us/powershell/scripting/dev-cross-plat/vscode/using-vscode?view=powershell-7.2
+To learn how to configure Visual Studio Code for PowerShell Core, see the following: https://learn.microsoft.com/en-us/powershell/scripting/dev-cross-plat/vscode/using-vscode?view=powershell-7.4

-Next, we need to install the .NET 6 SDK.
-Because PowerShell Core is built on top of .NET Core, the Lambda support for PowerShell uses the same .NET 6 Lambda runtime for both .NET Core and PowerShell based Lambda functions.
-The .NET 6 SDK is used by the new PowerShell publishing cmdlets for Lambda to create the Lambda deployment package.
-You can find the .NET 6 SDK [here]( https://www.microsoft.com/net/download).
+Next, we need to install the .NET 8 SDK.
+Because PowerShell Core is built on top of .NET Core, the Lambda support for PowerShell uses the same .NET 8 Lambda runtime for both .NET Core and PowerShell based Lambda functions.
+The .NET 8 SDK is used by the new PowerShell publishing cmdlets for Lambda to create the Lambda deployment package.
+You can find the .NET 8 SDK [here]( https://www.microsoft.com/net/download).
 Be sure to install the SDK, not the runtime installation.

 The last component we need for the development environment is the